2025 The Chilango 150

 The 2025 The Chilango 150 was the 15th stock car race of the 2025 NASCAR Xfinity Series, and the 1st iteration of the event since its return, and the fifth time overall.
 The race was held on Saturday, June 14, 2025, at the Autódromo Hermanos Rodríguez in Mexico City, Mexico, a 2.429 mi permanent road course.
 The race took the scheduled 65 laps to complete.

-In a wild race, Daniel Suárez, driving for JR Motorsports, would take the emotional and popular win in his home country, leading the final 19 laps and holding off a charging Taylor Gray to earn his fourth career NASCAR Xfinity Series win, and his first of the season.
-To fill out the podium, Austin Hill, driving for Richard Childress Racing, would finish in 3rd, respectively.
+Daniel Suárez, driving for JR Motorsports, won the race leading the final 19 laps and holding off Taylor Gray to earn his fourth career NASCAR Xfinity Series win, and his first of the season.
+Austin Hill, driving for Richard Childress Racing, finished in 3rd.

-Connor Zilisch and Ty Gibbs ended up as the class of the field, leading a combined 35 laps of the event.
+Connor Zilisch and Ty Gibbs led a combined 35 laps of the event.
 Both drivers were involved in a late-race incident on lap 48, Zilisch rebounded to finish 5th, while Gibbs fell back to finish 14th.

 Report

 Background

 Autódromo Hermanos Rodríguez, the track where the race was held.

 The race is held at Autódromo Hermanos Rodríguez, a road course in Mexico City.
 The track was built in 1959, and has held the NASCAR Xfinity Series from 2005 to 2008.
 The track sits 7,500 feet above sea level, making it the highest altitude track on the NASCAR calendar.
 On August 27, 2024, it was announced that the track would host both the NASCAR Cup Series and the Xfinity Series, marking the first time the Cup Series went outside the United States since 1958.

 On May 27, 2025, NASCAR added two extra spots out of forty for the race based on qualifying results.